 The University of Tulsa seal contains the words “Wisdom, Faith, and Service.”
 Thus, service to our community and its citizens is recognized as one of the major responsibilities of this academic community.

 Service can take many forms: for examples, a long-term effort by one person to assist a community service agency, or a one-day event by a large group involving physical labor, or a brief act of kindness toward a person in need.
-Service does not have a single definition, but it probably best defined by the act itself.
+Service does not have a single definition, but it is probably best defined by the act itself.

 To highlight the importance of service, The University of Tulsa has established the Medicine Wheel Awards.
 These awards recognize those who have provided meritorious service to our community and/or its citizens.